peteroupc/peteroupc.github.io/graphics.md

 - "Game X shows no more than [16 or 256] simultaneous colors".
 - "Game X uses Y bytes of memory while running on Windows 98".
 - "Game X shows up to Y sprites at a time [at screen resolution Z]" (for 2-D games such as those built using the tool Director, then by Macromedia).
-- "Game X, from year Y, supports sprites with translucent (semitransparent) pixels" (for 2-D games).
-- "Game X, from year Y, supports translucent alpha blending" (for 2-D games).
-- The 2-D game X, from year Y, supports a [**given 2-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#2_D_Graphics) (for example, 2-D rotations of sprites; filling ellipses with a solid color; flood filling; antialiasing of lines and shapes; translucent alpha blending).
+- The 2-D game X, from year Y, supports a [**given 2-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#2_D_Graphics) (for example, 2-D rotations of sprites; filling ellipses with a solid color; flood filling; antialiasing of lines and shapes; translucent alpha blending; translucent sprites).
 - The 3-D game X, from year Y, supports a [**given 3-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#3_D_Graphics) (for example, texture mapping, Gouraud shading, bump mapping, edge antialiasing, alpha blending, texturing of most polygons in a scene, or MIP mapping).

 (Those statements will also help me define constraints for video games up to an earlier year than 1999.)